"False"

 Examination modes

 On the course as a whole, one of the grades Fail (U), Pass (3), Pass with Merit (4), or Pass with Distinction (5) are given.
-To pass, all assignments must be approved.
-Then the grade is determined by the results on the written exam.
+To pass, both modules must be passed.
+Then the grade is determined by the grade on part 1.

 Adapted examination